NEW: An interview with Jens Schröter and Stefan Höltgen on the C64 (nearly three hours)!

 No other computing platform has become such a well-known cultural icon as the Commodore 64 (also known as the C64, Cevi or affectionately known as the »breadbin«).
 The figures vary between 11 and 30 million units produced, which were sold between the appearance of the 8-bit computer in September 1982 and its (premature) end of production in April 1994.
 Already during this time, a rich culture developed around the system in numerous countries – first in the West, but after the end of the Cold War also rapidly in the East.
 Countless peripherals and hardware extensions, software, especially games, books, magazines, clubs, scene meetings and much more were developed for the C64 during this time.
 All of this forms a cultural history of computing that is unsurpassed in diversity and of which the Commodore 64 became a symbol.

-The symposium will take place at the Department of Media Studies at the University of Bonn from July 5 to 7, 2024.
-All presentations will be held in English and will be streamed over the Internet.
+The symposium took place at the Department of Media Studies at the University of Bonn from July 5 to 7, 2024.
+All presentations were held in English and will be streamed over the Internet.
 It is open to the public and admission is free.
 For more information, see http://rtro.de/c64.